CEO, Spark Security Solutions, Inc.

 Kenneth Inkster has been working in security for the last 20 years and before that spend 10 years in Information Technology.
 He has shifted from the red team and now works primarily as a blue teamer.
 Kenneth spends most of his time in digital forensics and incident response and analyzing log files for intrusions and automating that with PowerShell.
 He also He is familiar with centralized log collection on both Linux and Windows systems and has several years’ expertise with ArcSight and Splunk.
 He currently works with Microsoft Security technologies on premises and in the cloud.
 He is a Splunk and Sysmon aficionado and loves to travel and has worked several years in Japan.
 He currently holds CISSP and GCWN certifications.

-Nick Mckerral has been in IT for almost 20 years.
+Nick McKerral has been in IT for almost 20 years.
 He has worked his way from level 1 help desk support to IT Manager.
-Then after he made the transition over to the vendor world, Nick was a Threat Prevention and Cloud Security Specialist at Check Point Software and is now an SE Manager at Splunk.
+Then after he made the transition over to the vendor world, Nick was a Threat Prevention and Cloud Security Specialist at Check Point Software, an SE and SE Manager at Splunk, and currently a Field Engineering Manager at Databricks.

 Dr. Thomas P. Keenan, FCIPS, I.S.P., ITCP